Paint Vinyl Siding With Confidence

 An airless sprayer is a must-have when painting vinyl.
-It will apply the paint evenly, get between tight siding tolerances better and much faster.
-Most importantly, using a paint sprayer will offer a nice uniform finish when applying premium satin finishes.
+It will apply the paint evenly and get between tight siding tolerances better and much faster.
+Most importantly, a paint sprayer will offer a nice, uniform finish when applying premium satin finishes.

 It’s essential to remove as much of the loose oxidation as possible.
 Doing so will alleviate the need for primer and consequently increase paint adhesion.

-Since plastic substrates are inherently slick by nature, it’s also essential to remove dirt, dust, and all loose debris from the surface.
+Since plastic substrates are inherently slick by nature, removing dirt, dust, and all loose debris from the surface is essential.

 Priming Vinyl Siding